Anki’s Vector is a robot companion that fits in the palm of your hand

 “There’s an uncanny valley in robotics,” Palatucci explained.
 “People are more hesitant and reluctant around bigger machines.
 When you combine them with quick movements, there’s a creepiness factor, and the size affects people’s expectations of what it can do.”

-Instead, Anki’s engineers went for cute, charming, and endearing.
+Instead, Anki’s engineers went for cute and endearing.

 “The design goal was to make something that would live in people’s home 24/7,” he said.
 “We discovered what people wanted was a robot sidekick from the movies, so [Vector] has all the things a robot needs to be able to understand where it is in an environment.
 We’re trying to bring [it] to life in a way that’s emotive and expressive.”